avi892nash/LaungeTest/memory-bank/progress.md

 - **Backend Data Handling:**
     - Initial data is now loaded from `partner-backend/structured-data.json` which has a nested partner-offer structure.
     - `partner-backend/server.ts` has been updated to process this new structure for its API endpoints (`/api/partners`, `/api/offers`, and POST endpoints for adding partners/offers).
+    - The `/api/integrate-partner` endpoint now correctly stores partner logo paths as filenames only, ensuring proper URL construction by the frontend.
     - Data modifications via API are currently in-memory and do not persist back to the `structured-data.json` file on disk.
 - **Image Handling (React Native App):** New system for serving images from backend and caching on client-side is implemented.
 Ready for testing, contingent on backend availability and iOS pod installation.
 - **Backend Deployment:** Still a critical point.
 Verification of fixes for Render deployment is pending.
 Functionality of the new image system and the partner dashboard's data loading depends on this.